LauraCarter/lauracarter.github.io/index.md

 I have also worked as a caseworker for domestic violence and hate crime cases, a freelance maths tutor, a bartender, and an assistant language teacher for elementary and junior high school students in rural Wakayama, Japan.

 I have an MA in Gender Studies from SOAS and a BA in Mathematics from the University of Cambridge.

+## Open science

+I am an active contributor to the Turing Way open-source book project.

+I was part of the second cohort of [Open Life Science](https://openlifesci.org/) Fellows, which ran from September to December 2020.
+Together with [Sophia Batchelor](https://twitter.com/brainonsilicon) and [Ismael Kherroubi Garcia](https://twitter.com/ismaelkhergar), I built a community of practice for the Turing Way's [Guide to Ethical Research](https://the-turing-way.netlify.app/ethical-research/ethical-research.html).
+The Guide aims to build open-source resources for reproducible, responsible and ethical data science, and a community to put these resources into practice.
+This project built on work I did while based at the [Alan Turing Institute](https://www.turing.ac.uk/) in London as an Enrichment Student from January to September 2020.

 ## Board and advisory work